Shopping Cart

 Micronoc Seed Inoculant

-The recommended application rate is 1 pound per 5 acres.
-Coat the seed and plant the seeds as soon as possible after coating.
+For all your planting needs, Micronoc recommends an application rate of 1 pound per 5 acres.
+Simply coat the seeds and plant as soon as possible after coating for optimal results..

 Research Papers